Kevoot/checkers3ds/README.md

 # checkers3ds
 A version of checkers for the 3ds, in glorious ASCII art

-I'm currently entering my 2nd year at Uni, so don't expect a clean or stable game.
 This is more a less a test of the portability of code I've written for a freshman year class

 <a href="http://www.filedropper.com/checkers3ds">Click here for a compiled version</a>